snandakumarops/event-analysis-openshift-provision/README.md

 Similarly down stream systems can extend this data and create meaningful dashboards and functionality on top of the filtered events.

-Refer to the following for detailed Demo setup, walthrough and more scenarios.
+Refer to the following for detailed Demo setup, walkthrough and more scenarios.

 [Real Time Event Decisions](https://docs.google.com/document/d/1NoQHsm-2UooBUXYzAbrir-qvZwj-1DrQCp2BZ9vCn54/edit?usp=sharing)